gunjandatta/blog/_posts/2020/2020-10-04-classic-solution-in-modern.md

 ![Reference App in Teams](images/ClassicSolutionsInModern/reference-app-in-teams.png)

-If you wanted to reference the app page, then you will need to select the **Website** instead of the **SharePoint** in the first step.
+If you wanted to reference the app page, then you will need to select the **Website** instead of the **SharePoint** option in the first step.

 ##### Reference the Modern Page